 - Industry: Biopharma

-AstraZeneca agreed to acquire Modella AI in a strategic move to accelerate oncology research and development through artificial intelligence.
-The deal was announced in January 2026, although the financial terms were not disclosed.
-Modella AI will be integrated into AstraZeneca’s oncology organization, expanding an existing partnership between the two companies.
+AstraZeneca has agreed to buy Modella AI in a strategic move to hasten the development of oncology treatments using the company’s application of AI technologies.
+The acquisition was announced in January 2026, although the financial details of the acquisition were not disclosed to the public.
+Modella AI will be part of the oncology organization of AstraZeneca, thus enhancing the partnership between the two companies.

 15. Google’s Acquisition of Wiz